-UMass Law offers a number of options to assist students in financing their legal education.
+The University of Massachusetts School of Law - Dartmouth offers a number of options to assist students in financing their legal education.
 Both federal and private educational loans are available for eligible students.
-The law school also offers scholarships, fellowships, and waivers to those who qualify.
+The law school also offers scholarships and fellowships to those who qualify.
 Payment Plans are also available.

 Following are some facts about these financing choices.
 Detailed information about each of the programs, including application procedures, is available from the financial aid staff.

 UMass Law offers Public Interest Law Fellowships to entering students who are interested in working in a public interest field upon graduation.
 For more information, see Public Interest Law Fellowship.